 - 1. FEBRUARY: The Finance Division develops and distributes budget request forms and instructions to department heads and elected officials.
 Training sessions are conducted to explain the preparation and computer data entry process. - 2.
 MARCH: Department Directors and Elected Officials and their staffs complete a set of budget request forms for each cost center.
-Requested amounts for expenditure line items are entered into the budget preparation module of the financial accounting system.
 Completed forms are submitted to the Finance Division according to the budget schedule.
-These include organizational description and objectives forms, line item justification forms, building block forms, request forms for additional personnel, and detail forms for training, telecommunication, and vehicle requirements. - 3.
-JANUARY MARCH: The Finance Division prepares revenue projections, analyzes department requests, and prepares a budget request package for budget hearings. - 4.
-APRIL: The County Manager, along with the Finance Director and the Budget Administrator, meet with each Department Director and Elected Official to review budget requests.
-These budget hearings are open to the public.
+These include organizational description and objectives forms, line item justification forms, building block forms, request forms for additional personnel and detail forms for training, telecommunication and vehicle requirements.
+Budget staff input budget requests into the financial system. - 3.
+JANUARY MARCH: The Finance Division prepares revenue projections, analyzes department requests and prepares a budget request package for budget hearings. - 4.
+APRIL: The County Manager, along with the Finance Director and the Budget Administrator, meets with each Department Director and Elected Official to review budget requests.
+The Board of County Commissioners is invited to the budget hearings and the hearings are open to the public.
 Required adjustments are made and the County Manager's recommended budget is prepared for presentation to the Board of County Commissioners. - 5.
 MAY: The Board of County Commissioners reviews the recommended budget package at a public hearing and makes any necessary adjustments.
-From these proceedings an Interim Budget is crafted, approved by Board Resolution, and submitted to the State Department of Finance and Administration (DFA) by June 1. - JUNE: Any adjustments made by the DFA to the Interim Budget are then incorporated by the Finance Division into the Final Annual Budget which is approved by Board Resolution and submitted to the DFA by July 31 for final certification.
+From these proceedings an Interim Budget is crafted, approved by Board Resolution and submitted to the State Department of Finance and Administration (DFA) by June 1. - 6.
+JUNE: Any adjustments made by the DFA to the Interim Budget are then incorporated by the Finance Division into the Final Annual Budget which must be approved by Board Resolution.
+The Final Annual Budget is then and submitted to the DFA by July 31 for final certification.
 The Final Budget is the subject of this document.